 In 1938, after a power struggle with W. BURR GONGWER, Miller was made chairman of the Cuyahoga County Democratic party.
 Lawsuits and countersuits followed until 1940, when the state central committee declared his appointment official.
 He helped the party attract black voters which, combined with its ethnic base, allowed the Democrats to elect mayors for 30 years and obtain a Democratic majority in council.
 Miller resigned his chairmanship in 1964.
 Miller also established a successful law practice, serving as counsel for the BROTHERHOOD OF LOCOMOTIVE ENGINEERS and Brotherhood of Railway Trainmen.
 In business, he helped organize radio station WERE and was active in forming the CLEVELAND BROWNS.
 He married Ruth Hamilton in 1926 and had 6 children, Mrs. Roseanne Perme, Ray T. Jr., Mrs. Ruth Mary Galvin, Richard, Robert, and Riley.
 Miller died in Cleveland.

-Ray T. Miller Papers, WRHS.
+Finding aid for the Ray T. Miller Papers, Series I, WRHS.